 Net income per share is presented for both basic earnings per share ("Basic EPS") and diluted earnings per share ("Diluted EPS").
 Basic EPS is based on the weighted-average number of common shares outstanding during the period, excluding non-vested restricted stock held by employees.
 Diluted EPS is based on the weighted-average number of common and potential common shares outstanding during the period.
 Potential common shares result from the assumed exercise of outstanding stock options and non-vested restricted stock and restricted stock units, the proceeds and remaining unrecorded compensation expense of which are then assumed to have been used to repurchase outstanding common stock using the treasury stock method.
 For periods when the Company reports a loss, all potential common stock is considered anti-dilutive.
-For periods when the Company reports net income, potential common shares with combined purchase prices and unamortized compensation costs in excess of the Company's average common stock fair value for the related period or that are contingently issuable are considered anti-dilutive.
+For periods when the Company reports net income, potential common stock fair value for the related period or that are contingently issuable are considered anti-dilutive.
 The Company issued the Notes in 2015, and the Company applied the treasury stock method in measuring the dilutive impact of those potential common shares to be issued.